RationAI/xopat/modules/webgl/README.md

 Constructor of `WebGLModule` accepts `options` argument
-- `options.ready()` function called once the visualisation is prepared to render, for the first time only
+- `options.ready()` function called once the visualization is prepared to render, for the first time only
-- `options.htmlControlsId` id of a HTML container where to append visualisation UI controls (basically appends the output of `htmlShaderPartHeader`)
+- `options.htmlControlsId` id of a HTML container where to append visualization UI controls (basically appends the output of `htmlShaderPartHeader`)
 - `options.htmlShaderPartHeader(title, html, dataId, isVisible, layer, isControllable = true)` function to customize HTML rendering of the shader controls (ignored if `htmlControlsId` not set)
 - `options.resetCallback()` function called when user changes a value using shader controls and the shader layer requests update: here OSD bridge registers redraw event
-- `options.visualisationReady(i, visualisation)` function called once a visualisation is processed (which might result in error, in that case `visualisation.error` is set)
+- `options.visualizationReady(i, visualization)` function called once a visualization is processed (which might result in error, in that case `visualization.error` is set)
-- `options.visualisationInUse(visualisation)` called once every time if the visualisation was sucesfully compiled and linked (e.g. when user re-orders the layers or switches to this new goal)
+- `options.visualizationInUse(visualization)` called once every time if the visualization was sucesfully compiled and linked (e.g. when user re-orders the layers or switches to this new goal)
-- `options.visualisationChanged(oldVis, newVis)` function called when visualisation goals are switched between
+- `options.visualizationChanged(oldVis, newVis)` function called when visualization goals are switched between
 - `options.onError(error)` called when exception (usually some missing function) occurs and the visualization is somewhat able to continue
 - `options.onFatalError(error)` called when key functionality fails and the module is probably unusable
 - `options.debug` - boolean, outputs debug information if true